Haptics (EML 4593/6594)

 Here are some of the readings for the class from past years:

 Particularly when learning about Haptics, it is important to experience the sensations, so the class is largely driven by the application of the theory learned during lecture.
 Part of this application is the class projects that incorporate the ideas covered in class.
-Each year, these projects are demonstrated at an open house.
-Here are some photos of the past years: 2010, 2011, 2012, 2013, 2014, and 2015.
+Each year, these projects are demonstrated at an open house at the end of the semester where students can show off their projects.
+Here are some photos of the past years: 2012, 2013, 2014, and 2015, and 2017 (more recent year's photos haven't been posted yet).
 Here are some details on some of the projects:

 Student Expectations/Requirements and Grading Policy: